This resilient tree has stood the test of time and observed the highs and lows of civilization.

-They are renowned from the story of Noah.
+They are renowned for the story of Noah.

-– “And the dove came in to him in the evening; and, lo, in her mouth was an olive leaf pluckt off: so Noah knew that the waters were abated from off the earth.”
+“And the dove came into him in the evening; and, lo, in her mouth was an olive leaf plucked off: so Noah knew that the waters were abated from off the earth.”
 (Genesis 8:11)